kserve/kserve/README.md

 Kubernetes 1.16+ is the minimum recommended version for KFServing.

-Knative Serving and Istio should be available on Kubernetes Cluster, Knative depends on Istio Ingress Gateway to route requests to Knative services.
+Knative Serving and Istio should be available on Kubernetes Cluster, KFServing currently depends on Istio Ingress Gateway to route requests to inference services.

 - [Istio](https://knative.dev/docs/install/installing-istio): v1.3.1+